 One aspect of Golo's diet that we consider suboptimal is that it doesn’t appear to differentiate between animal protein types.
 It’s well-established in medical research that animal products sourced from pastured animals are healthier than animal products from conventionally-raised animals.

-Questionable Health Claims
+Questionable Health Claims on Golo Website

 In 2021, Golo was sued in a class-action lawsuit for false advertising.

 The plaintiff claims that Golo's program was ineffective for weight loss, and that the brand made false health claims on their website.

 At the time of updating this article, this lawsuit appears to be ongoing.